Are you planning to become a Beijing Expat? Maybe you are already in Beijing and are looking for more info on life in China’s capital?

 The Beijing Expat Guide

-The structure of this site follows along the key stages everyone goes through when moving to a new place: Understand Preparation & Money Matters to get ready for the move, learn about Housing & Transportation to get you settled, dive into Daily Life in Beijing.
+The structure of this site follows along the key stages everyone goes through when moving to a new place: Understand Preparation & Money to get ready for the move, learn about Housing & Transportation to get you settled, dive into Daily Life in Beijing, and gain insights about cultural differences for Work in China.
 The Mandarin section will provide guidance along the way.
 Click on each section header to learn more.

 Making the move from a Western country to a city of over 20 million in China is a huge change, even if you have moved to other countries and experienced different cultures before.
 A change like this may teach you things about yourself you weren’t aware of before (it definitely did for us).
 This section helps you to explore what to expect and potential challenges to help make the move successful.